stefegg/pictsy-cli/README.md

 Sweet.

 Really this was a learning experience for me.
-So mind any rough edges and generally ignore the test directory unless you're going to change more things that I'm not going to mention here yourself.
+So mind any rough edges and generally ignore the test directory unless you're going to change more things that I'm not going to mention here.